bluem-development/bluem-php/README.md

 ### Version 2.2 (latest)
 Webhooks and new payment methods
 - Added explicit webhook functionality and relevant documentation
-- Support for PayPal and Creditcards
+- Support for PayPal, Creditcards, SOFORT and Carte Bancaire

 ### Version 2.1